DarwinLM: Evolutionary Structured Pruning of Large Language Models: Method

-We first generate a sparsity level database, which will be used in the evolutionary search, where candidate models are stitched together from their respective unitwise sparsity levels.
-However, we must ensure that all considered models in this search process adhere to the targeted sparsity factor.
-We will do so by initializing the search with a valid model and then applying a sparsity-preserving mutation operator.
-For this purpose, we generate the database such that the difference in terms of (absolute) sparsity between two levels is consistent across all levels and modules.
-(In our implementation, all attention / MLPs employ the same sparsity step size, but the step size for attention differs from that of MLPs.)
-Thus, we can mutate a model while maintaining the targeted sparsity by simply increasing the same number of levels as we decrease.
+\textbf{Level Database Generation.} After generating the initial layer database as described above, we process it to obtain the final sparsity level database used for the evolutionary search.
+This processing step is required to ensure that all considered models in the search process adhere to the targeted inference acceleration.
+This is achieved by initializing the search with a valid model and then applying a sparsity-preserving (or speedup-preserving) mutation operator.
+To this end, the sparsity level database is constructed so that the (absolute) difference in inference time between adjacent levels is consistent across all levels and modules.
+Inference times are measured on a specific hardware setup using a small calibration dataset.
+(In our implementation, all attention / MLPs employ the same step size, but the step size for attention differs from that of MLPs.)
+Thus, We maintain target sparsity or speedup by increasing and decreasing an equal number of levels during mutation.

-Suppose we aim to obtain a database with $\bm N_l$ sparsity levels, then the number of pruned heads in attention modules and the pruned rows in MLP modules are as following:

-where $\bm N_{head}, \bm N_{inter}$ refer to the number of heads in the attention module and the intermediate size in the MLP module, while $m$ is the pruning granularity of the MLP module.
-As a result, we can obtain the sparsity level database as:

-The database will be used to stitch the model given the sparsity level for each module.